On-Line Calligraf√©e Art School¬† Course Content

-As explained on the Home page, Jane‚Äôs Art School is organised in modules of six lessons, and each module will lead you, step by step, to the creation of a beautiful project! .
-The school starts in April 2018 and a new module will be made available each month.
-As the access to a module is limited to 12 months, it is recommended to follow one module at a time, only signing-up for a new module when you have completed the preceeding one (which may, of course, take less that three months, if you are enthusiastic!) as you will loose access to the ongoing module when you register for a new one.
+As explained on the Home page, Jane‚Äôs On-Line Calligraf√©e Art School is organised in modules of six lessons, and each module will lead you, step by step, to the creation of a beautiful project!
+As the access to a module is limited to 12 months, it is recommended to follow one module at a time, only signing-up for a new module when you have completed the preceeding one (which may, of course, take less that 12 months, if you are enthusiastic!) as you will lose access to the ongoing module when you register for a new one (but will keep all the handouts…).

 Module One —¬† An Illuminated Book-Mark